mhersson/vectorsigma/README.md

    ```

 <details>
-<summary>If you prefer to build from source follow these steps</summary>
+<summary>If you otherwise prefer to build from source follow these steps</summary>

 1. **Clone the repository**: